How are you managing with my comma compilation so far?

 I went to see Jane Fonda’s latest movie, ‘Book Club,’ with my boyfriend, Bill.

-Here, a comma is needed in the second sentence after ‘movie’ (because the movie has already been identified; this and only this is Jane Fonda’s latest movie).
+Here, a comma is needed after ‘movie’ (because the movie has already been identified; this and only this is Jane Fonda’s latest movie).
 It’s also needed before ‘Bill’, because he and only he is the writer’s boyfriend (unless she’s a lucky girl).
 Neither phrase is essential to the meaning of the sentence; both are added information and require added commas.

-I went to see the movie ‘Book Club’ with my boyfriend Bill.
+I went to see the movie ‘Book Club’ with my friend Bill.

 Here, the whole sentence is essential to convey the sense of the statement; we’re talking about a specific film and a specific person.